ccz-2/No-Distractions-Full-Screen/config.md

 -  <span style="color:dodgerblue">**`MS_Windows_fullscreen_compatibility_mode`**</span>:
   Only applies to Microsoft Windows.
-When enabled, resolves numerous graphical issues when in Fullscreen mode (e.g. persistent task bar, flickering with overlays, hidden right click-menus).
+Enabled by default; resolves numerous graphical issues when in Fullscreen mode (e.g. persistent task bar, flickering with overlays, hidden right click-menus).
   <span style="color:indianred">If still experiencing fullscreen graphical issues, try setting to `false`.
 If still having issues, try setting `MS_Windows_fullscreen_force_on_top` to `true`.</span>

   -  <span style="color:dodgerblue">**`MS_Windows_fullscreen_force_on_top`**</span>: Only applies to Microsoft Windows.
-If `true`, will also enable `MS_Windows_fullscreen_compatibility_mode` and force fullscreen window on top.
-Warning: New windows (e.g. Card Editor or Browser) or other applications will NOT display over fullscreen mode.
-  <span style="color:indianred">Intended as a last-resort workaround for persistent taskbars on Windows when toggling `MS_Windows_fullscreen_compatibility_mode` does not work.
-If you have to enable this, please submit a Github report.</span>
+Intended as a last-resort workaround for persistent taskbars on Windows when toggling `MS_Windows_fullscreen_compatibility_mode` does not work.
+If you have to enable this, please submit a Github bug report.
+  If `true`, will also enable `MS_Windows_fullscreen_compatibility_mode` and force the fullscreen window on top.
+  <span style="color:indianred">Warning: New windows (e.g. Card Editor or Browser) or other applications will NOT display over fullscreen mode.</span>

 -  <span style="color:dodgerblue">**`answer_button_border_color`**</span>: Color of border around answer buttons.
 Accepts HTML color codes.
 For help, see: [Color Picker](https://www.hexcolortool.com/#6e6e6e,0.8)
   <span style="color:indianred">Suggested values for dark mode: `rgba(110, 110, 110, 0.8)` | light mode: `rgba(180, 180, 180, 0.8)`</span>